UE Porreres: History

-Founded on 1 August 1923 as Porreras Football Club, the club was refounded on 2 July 1934 as Unión Sportiva Porreras.
+The first team in the municipality was Porreras Football Club, founded on 1 August 1923 and disappeared in 1928.
+After six years, the club was refounded on 2 July 1934 as Unión Sportiva Porreras.
 In 1942, after a period of inactivity, the club returned as Unión Deportiva Porreras, and achieved promotion to Tercera División in 1954.

 After spending the 1962–63 season without a senior side, the club spent another two seasons of inactivity before returning in 1966 as Club Deportivo Felipense.
 The club was named Club Deportivo Porreras during the 1969–70 campaign and Club de Fútbol Porreras in 1970–71 before returning to their previous name.

 In 1973, Porreras returned to their former name as UD Porreras, and spent six consecutive seasons in the fourth division before ceasing activities in 1985.
 In 1990, the club was renamed Unión Deportiva Porreres.
 In 2003, after spending the previous season without a senior team, the club was renamed Unió Esportiva Porreres.

 In July 2015, after another period of inactivity, Porreres returned to action in Tercera Regional de Mallorca.